emlid/emlid-docs/docs/autopilots/navio2/ardupilot/tips.md

 A “Relay” is an digital output pin that can be switched between 0 volts and 3.3V.
 Similar to a servo it allows the flight controller to invoke some action from another device on the vehicle.

 !!! note ""
-    This feature available only on ArduCopter.
+    This feature is available on ArduCopter, ArduPlane, and ArduRover.

 [Relay Switch setup](http://ardupilot.org/copter/docs/common-relay.html)